Ascot Fashion – Days 3, 4 & 5

 Also making an appearance, although not in the royal party were Lord and Lady Nicholas Windsor.
 Lady Nicholas Windsor, who is expecting her second baby, wore a loose fussy printed dress with a navy coat and a very large lower fascinator. image

 More pictures of Royal Ascot can be seen at this thread.Filed under British Royals

-Tagged Elizabeth II, Fashion, Lady Nicholas Windsor, Princess Beatrice of York, Princess Eugenie, Princess Michael, Royal Ascot, The Countess of Wessex, The Princess Royal.
+Tagged Elizabeth II, Fashion, Lady Nicholas Windsor, Princess Beatrice of York, Princess Eugenie of York, Princess Michael, Royal Ascot, The Countess of Wessex, The Princess Royal.